 Los Angeles County Arrest Records and Warrant Search

 Based on the regulations stipulated by Office of the Attorney General, a person can run a background check only on himself.
 However, the official website of Los Angeles Superior Court puts at your disposal elaborate online search options where you can trace civil and criminal court dockets.
-Users must sign up for this service which also includes paying a fee.
+One of the searches you can conduct include defendants in criminal cases by name.
+The data you will access will reveal the defendant's name, case number, filing date and filing locations.
+Users must sign up for this service and pay a fee.

 The sheriff department reports that crime rate in Los Angeles County in 2021 was 227.29 per 10,000 population.
 In 2017, there were 580 reported murder cases in the county, 4,302 rapes, 21,089 robberies and 33,953 aggravated assaults.
 There were 47,972 burglaries, 47,406 motor vehicle thefts and 154,336 larceny thefts.
 Based on the FBI official data, in 2019, in the City of Los Angeles alone, there were 29,400 violent crimes which included 258 murders, 2,274 rapes, 9,652 robberies, 17,216 aggravated assaults.